-Here are a few tips to help you not only save during the holiday season, but also to help you spend more time with your family instead of spending all your time preparing for the big day!
+Here are four tips to help you not only save during the holiday season, but also to help you spend more time with your family instead of spending all your time preparing for the big day!

 - Plan ahead and complete tasks that you're able to in advance.
 Not everything needs to be made or prepared the day of your event.
 Make ahead and freeze what you can to cut down on your kitchen time while everyone is gathered!